mk3-v8/nfs-lvm-manager/README.md

-# NFS Volume Management Scripts
+# Kubernetes NFS Volume Management Scripts

 These scripts automate the creation and removal of Logical Volumes (LVs) for a specified Volume Group (VG) on an NFS server.
 The scripts are designed for use with the XFS file system.